iOS 26

 Notice how, above the “/” list, the Toggle block is listed as an “empty toggle” and that you have the option of dropping blocks inside.

-The Toggle tool will allow you to make useful elements such as collapsible lists or even secondary web pages.
-These will all be opened by a simple click on the anchor text you’ve chosen to toggle.
+The Toggle tool allows you to create useful elements such as collapsible lists or even secondary web pages.
+These can be opened by simply clicking on the anchor text you’ve chosen to toggle.

 We strongly recommend that you install Notion as a Web Clipper, as it will dramatically improve the efficiency of communication between your web data and customized workspace.